XudongZhao-Iecube/precision-converters-firmware/STM32_build.md

 # STM32 Project Build Guide

 ## Checking Out the Project Repository
-Run below commands to checkout the git repository and all dependancies (submodules) into local drive of your computer:
+Run below commands to checkout the Precision Converters github repository and all dependancies (submodules) into local drive of your computer:

 ```
 git clone --recursive https://github.com/mphalke/precision-converters-firmware